 Teaching hours and attendance:

 Each module which you study on campus will require you to attend classes and carry out independent work.
-Your attendance requirements at QMU will depend on which module you are studying and whether you are studying full or part time.
-Modules usually require two sessions of three hours in class plus around 10-12 hours of work each week consisting of preparatory class work with colleagues and on web based learning platforms as well as independent study.
-Subsequent to class contact, at least three weeks are given to prepare the written assignment.
+Your exact attendance requirements at QMU will depend on which module you are studying and whether you are studying full or part time.
+Modules typically run over five weeks and involve two sessions of three hours in class.
+In addition, for each module students spend around 10-12 hours of each week on preparatory class work independently and with colleagues, including readings and exercises available on dedicated web-based learning platforms.

-Students whose first language is not English are required to take an IELTS test receiving an overall score of 6.0 and no individual component score below 5.5.
+Students whose first language is not English are required to take an IELTS test receiving a minimum overall score of 6.0 and no individual component score below 5.5.

 Funding Information for International Students: